Aaron-M-Lauer/Cybersecurity/README.md

   the following IP addresses: xx.xxx.xxx.xxx (my public IP)

 Machines within the network can only be accessed by Jump-Box_provisioner VM
-- _Which machine did you allow to access your ELK VM?
-Jump-Box-Provisioner VM What was its IP address?_52.250.14.251
+- _The machine that would allow access to my ELK VM would be my Jump-Box-Provisioner VM And the IP address of the Jump-Box is_52.250.14.251

 A summary of the access policies in place can be found in the table below.